 5. Religious Customs

-The state religion in Iran is Islam, but other religions like Christianity, Judaism, and Zoroastrianism are official religions too.
-In the last few decades, people are getting less religious, but religion is still important for a considerable part of people, especially in religious or smaller cities.
+Iran’s state religion is Islam, but Christianity, Judaism, and Zoroastrianism are also official religions.
+In recent decades, religiosity has declined, but it still holds importance for a significant portion of the population, particularly in smaller or religious cities.

 At shrines and Mosques

 There are many beautiful mosques in Iran.
-These mosques are made for more than 1000 years and are an essential part of Iranian historical architecture.
+These mosques have been made for over 1000 years and are essential to Iranian historical architecture.
 Iranian Islamic art is shown in mosques so well.
 Here we will describe important steps and manners in visiting mosques and shrines.

 Non-muslins can enter shrines and mosques.
 There is no particular dress code for entering historical mosques like the Imam mosque in Isfahan.
 But in shrines and active mosques, women must wear a “chador”.
 If you don’t have one of them, there is a chador at the entrance.